matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

-Files that will be modified. index.html and UploadHandeler.php.
+Files that will be modified. index.html and UploadHandler.php.

 # Step 1 - Index.html
 Submitting additional form data.
 This can be done by simply adding more input fields as suggested in [how to submit additional form data](https://github.com/blueimp/jQuery-File-Upload/wiki/How-to-submit-additional-form-data).
 Find the template-upload section as below.

 ```php
 <!-- The template to display files available for upload -->